This firm's anti drone systems irked Pakistan, now multibagger stock is up 60% in a month - BusinessToday

 Shares of Zen Technologies have surged 60% in the last one month and more than doubled in three months.
-The rally in the defence counter comes on the back of a rally in the defence stocks amid a four-day India-Pakistan war last month.
+The rally in the defence counter comes on the back of a surge in the defence stocks amid a four-day India-Pakistan war last month.
 The success of Indian armed forces during the brief fight turned sentiment positive towards stocks in the defence sector.
-Additionally, Q4 earnings of the defence firm on May 18 gave bulls an upper hand around the defence stock.
+Additionally, Q4 earnings of the defence firm on May 18 gave bulls an upper hand around the defence stock in a month.

 The company while disclosing the role of its anti drone systems in Operation Sindoor said it expects more orders for these systems from Indian armed forces.